ereizas/Appropriate-Music-Separator/README.md

 15. Copy the Client ID and paste it into the single quote marks next to spotifyClientID in the config.py file you downloaded
 16. Click view Client Secret and do the same as the last step but for the single quote marks next to spotifyClientSecret

+## YouTube Music Setup

+1. Open the command prompt or terminal on your computer (search either one of these in the home search or applications search feature)
+2. Type "cd" then find the location of the folder/directory that you downloaded the project to and copy (CTRL + C) and paste (CTRL + SHIFT + V) that into the terminal.
+3. Type "pip install ytmusicapi" and press Enter
+4. Type ytmusicapi oauth
+5. Check if code at the end of the link that pops up and the code shown in the terminal match up
+6. On the site, click on the account that you want the playlist to be created in
+7. Press Enter in the terminal
+8. Confirm there is a file called oauth.json in the directory/folder for the program.

 ## Youtube Setup

 It is important to note that YouTube's API limits playlist creation and addition a lot since it costs more quota points.
 To clarify, every hour you get a quota of 10,000 points.
 Requesting the information for every 50 songs from a playlist costs 1 point each, creating a playlist costs 50, and adding one song to the playlist costs 50.
 So for a playlist with 200 songs, 4 points would be used for requesting the playlist information and 50 would be used for creating a playlist which leaves us with 9946 points.
 This only allows for 198 of the songs to be added.
 If there are more songs to be added after the quota is reached, you will be given the option to wait an hour for the quota to refill or to receive links of the songs to be added.